moss-l/bhs-js-testing/boolean-simplification.md

 of Boolean expressions.
-The very first asks for a function, `sleep_in`, that given two Boolean values, one saying whether it's a weekday and the other saying whether we're on vacation, returns `true` if we can sleep in which we can do “if it is not a weekday or we're on vacation” and otherwise `false`.
+The very first asks for a function, `sleep_in`, that given two Boolean values, one saying whether it's a weekday and the other saying whether we're on vacation, returns `true` if we can sleep in which we can do, according to the problem
+statement: “if it is not a weekday or we're on vacation” and otherwise `false`.

 However despite our intuitive familiarity with practical Boolean logic (I eat when I’m hungry and have food) when it comes time to render